 How to reach Sigiriya:

 - By Air: Air transportation is also a viable option to reach Sigiriya rock.
-There are direct flights from Colombo to Sigiriya on daily basis for passengers, who are interested in saving time on travelling
+There are direct flights from Colombo to Sigiriya on a daily basis for passengers, who are interested in saving time on travelling

-Distance to cover on this Sri Lanka cultural tour is 160 km
+The distance to cover on this Sri Lanka cultural tour is 160 km

 The duration of the trip to Dambulla from the airport is 4 hours

 Buddhist temples are very important cultural places in Sri Lanka.
-Visiting Buddhist temple is a very important activity for travellers to learn about the culture of Sri Lanka.
+Visiting Buddhist temples is a very important activity for travellers to learn about the culture of Sri Lanka.
 Temple is the best place to feel the culture and tradition of Sri Lanka.
-This chapter is dedicated to one of the cultural hot spots on the island namely Dambulla golden cave temple. cultural places in Sri Lanka
+This chapter is dedicated to one of the cultural hot spots on the island namely the Dambulla golden cave temple. cultural places in Sri Lanka

-Importance of Dambulla historical site
+Importance of the Dambulla historical site

 Dambulla is popular in the world as one of the oldest cave temples in the world and it is a UNESCO world heritage site since 1991.
-The Dambulla golden cave temple dates back to 1st century BC is one of the oldest cave temples in the world.
-Dambulla is also a very popular tourist attraction and included in most Sri Lanka cultural torus.
+The Dambulla golden cave temple dates back to the 1st century BC and is one of the oldest cave temples in the world.
+Dambulla is also a very popular tourist attraction and is included in most Sri Lanka cultural torus.
 This duo Sigiriya and Dambulla is part of every Sri Lanka cultural tour and they are the most visited sites in the cultural triangle of Sri Lanka.

-Countless Buddha statues, god figures, statues of kings & paintings depicting various sceneries of life of Buddha can be seen in the temples of Dambulla.
+Countless Buddha statues, god figures, statues of kings & paintings depicting various sceneries of the life of Buddha can be seen in the temples of Dambulla.
 The perfect amalgamation of Buddhism and Hinduism in its culture and heritage makes Dambulla one of the must-visit cultural sites in the cultural triangle of Sri Lanka.

 What’s special: Temple is hidden from the busy town of Dambulla and it is residing on the western slope of Dambulla rock.
 The Buddha statues and paintings are placed in 5 natural caves, they are well protected by the heat of the sun and rain.
-However, the accumulation of humidity has caused some damages to the paintings over the last several decades.
+However, the accumulation of humidity has caused some damage to the paintings over the last several decades.